• Skip to primary navigation

 Let’s look at a credit union’s vehicle and Tesla financing APR.
 If you have a local bank you’ve been with for years or a credit union you like, you might be able to secure a cheaper loan with better terms through them.

 DuPage Credit Union is one of the 20 biggest credit unions in the United States, serving members since 1956.
-Their current vehicle rates, including Tesla auto loan rates, are as low as 1.49% APR on new and used cars and trucks.
+Tesla’s current vehicle and auto loan rates, are as low as 1.49% APR on new and used cars and trucks.

 The largest credit union in the United States is the Navy Federal Credit Union.
-Navy Federal offers lending rates as low as 1.79% for auto loans for members in all US military branches.
+Navy Federal offers auto loan rates as low as 1.79% to members of all US military branches.

 If you qualify to join a credit union in your area, check their loan rates and compare them to the big banks before you make a decision.